Things to see and do - Paris

-This 12C church, a relic of the great abbey of Montmartre, is one of the oldest churches in Paris.
-Built on the site of a Merovingian sanctuary, the church was altered in the 15th and 18th Centuries.
-In the interior, notice the architectural elements of Roman inspiration and the works by the sculptor Gismondi (1980), as well as the stained glass windows by Max Ingrand .
+This 12C church, part of the former abbey of Montmartre, is one of the oldest churches in Paris.
+Built on the site of a Merovingian temple, the church was altered in the 15C and 18C.
+In the interior, note its Romanesque-inspired architectural features, the works by the sculptor Gismondi (1980), as well as the stained-glass windows by Max Ingrand.

 This old village square, lined by little houses and planted with trees has conserved its rural air.
 At least, in the morning before it becomes a centre of tourism on the hill, with cosmopolitan crowds whom numerous artists offer charcoal portraits.
 At n° 21, the headquarters of the Commune libre of Montmartre.

 Sculptures, lithographs and dry point etchings by Salvador Dali (1904-1989).